-With the New Year quickly approaching, I want to share with you something that my husband and I started doing a few years ago that has transformed our marriage.
-We began the tradition of setting goals for our marriage at the beginning of each New Year.
+Troy and I have a tradition that we began a few years into our marriage that has helped us to stay focused on God’s will for us as a couple and have a clear vision of our mutual goals and aspirations.
+We have a date night at the beginning of each new year where we set goals for our marriage and come up with a game plan for the new year ahead.
 We have always set goals for our family, finances, fitness, business and parenting, but as we began to grow as a couple, we concurrently saw several areas for improvement and realized that we should likewise set goals for our marriage.

 We set goals at work to increase our numbers or productivity, on a personal level to improve our health or achieve something of perceived importance to us, in the community to work towards a common purpose, and financially to be more solvent.
 We know the value of working toward goals because we’ve witnessed what can be accomplished when we’re focused and driven.
 So why not set goals for our marriage as well?